 In the late 5th century BC, the Greeks invented the first milling machine called the Olynthus Mill also known as the hopper mill.
 The Olynthus Mill consisted of two rectangular-shaped stones.
 The top stone had a long handle that was moved in a reciprocal fashion from side to side against a lower stone.
 The hopper was the hollow cavity with a slot in the middle through which the grain was fed.

-Ancient Roman mills were used mainly to pound grain and grind flour but also to crush ore, saw wood and stones.
-These mills used human, animal, and water.
-The mola asinaria which dates back 200-300 B.C. was a basic rotary mill driven by blindfolded horses, donkeys or mules.
-Sometimes it would use human power and be driven by slaves.
-It had a horizontal axle attached to a shaft which was attached to a runner stone (the upper stone).
-There would be a bedstone (the lower stone) below the runner stone stone usually with a conical shape which was stationary.
-The stone used was often lava because of its strength.
-The mola asinaria was mainly used to grind flour and corn.
+Milling technology advanced further with the introduction of rotary mills.
+The mola asinaria which dates back 200-300 BC was a basic rotary mill driven by blindfolded horses, donkeys or mules and used mainly to grind flour and corn.
+Sometimes it used human power and was driven by slaves.
+It had a horizontal axle attached to a shaft which was attached to a runner stone (the upper stone or the catilus).
+The runner stone had an hour-glass shape and a hopper at its top through which grain was poured.
+The bedstone (the lower stone or the meta) located below the runner stone stone had a conical shape and was stationary.
+The stones used were often volcanic rock (lava) for strength.